blurey8/susunjadwal/frontend/README.md

 1. Install all dependencies using `npm install`
 2. Run the project by using `npm start`

+### Development with Docker

+1. Start the container with `docker-compose up --build`
+2. Access the app at port 3001, e.g. `localhost:3001`

 ### Production

 1. Run `npm run build`